Demi Rose Shows Off Her Curvy Derriere & Plenty Of Cleavage In Striped Bikini

-British bombshell Demi Rose Mawby caused waves on Saturday afternoon with a new pair of photos on her Instagram page.
-She wore a striped bikini that highlighted all of her infamous curves and her fans could hardly contain themselves.
+British bombshell Demi Rose Mawby made waves on Saturday afternoon with a new pair of photos on her Instagram page.
+She wore a striped bikini that highlighted all of her famous curves, and her fans could hardly contain themselves.

-In her caption, Demi noted that this was a bikini from Fashion Nova.
-She appeared to be standing in the shallow end of an indoor pool, facing a wall of mirrors.
-The pair of new photos showed Demi’s curvy physique from nearly every angle and she oozed sex appeal and confidence.
+In her caption, Demi noted that her bikini was from Fashion Nova.
+She appeared to be standing in the shallow end of an indoor pool, in front of a wall of mirrors.
+The new photos showed Demi’s curvy physique from nearly every angle, and she oozed sex appeal and confidence.

 The bikini top and matching thong bottoms were in a bold, striped pattern.
 The suit appeared to be primarily black with bright red, blue, yellow, and green vertical stripes adding pops of color.

-Demi’s first photo in her new post showed facing the camera, her eyes closed and her facial expression one of contentment and serenity.
-She had her arms raised up and her hands gently rested atop her head.
+Demi’s first photo in her new post showed her facing the camera, her eyes closed in an apparent expression of contentment and serenity.
+She had her arms raised and her hands gently rested atop her head.
 In addition, she had one leg placed slightly ahead of the other in order to highlight her extreme hourglass curves.

-This snap revealed plenty of deep cleavage, Demi’s jaw-droppingly curvacious hips, and a glimpse of her pert posterior in the mirror.
+This snap revealed plenty of deep cleavage, Demi’s jaw-dropping, curvaceous hips, and a glimpse of her pert posterior in the mirror.

 “She is a true goddess of beauty,” a fan remarked.